curl/everything-curl/curl-name.md

 ### Confusions and mixups

 Soon after curl was first created another "curl" appeared that makes a programming language.
-That curl still exists.
+That curl still [exists](http://www.curl.com).

-Several bindings for various programming languages use the term "curl" in part or completely to describe their bindings, so sometimes you'll find users talk about curl but not target neither the command line tool nor the library that is made by this project.
+Several libcurl bindings for various programming languages use the term "curl" or "CURL" in part or completely to describe their bindings, so sometimes you'll find users talk about curl but not target neither the command line tool nor the library that is made by this project.

 ### As a verb